Coughs and colds are extremely common in young children. Over the first few years of life, your child might have these every month.

 For information on common childhood illnesses go to What is wrong with my child?

-A&E departments provide vital care for life-threatening emergencies, such as loss of consciousness, suspected heart attacks, breathing difficulties, or severe bleeding that cannot be stopped.
+Emergency Departments (A&E) provide vital care for life-threatening emergencies, such as loss of consciousness, suspected heart attacks, breathing difficulties, or severe bleeding that cannot be stopped.
 If you’re not sure it’s an emergency, call 111 for advice.